 Understanding GSM and CDMA

-CDMA is slower than GSM, hitting speeds of a mere 3.6Mbps, while GSM maxes out at 42Mbps.
-And CDMA lacks the functionality to allow for simultaneous voice and data use.
+CDMA service is slower than GSM, hitting speeds of a mere 3.6Mbps, while GSM maxes out at 42Mbps.
+CDMA also lacks the functionality to allow for simultaneous voice and data use.
 But, CDMA networks connect to a higher number of simultaneous cell towers than GSM, which can mean fewer data lags and dropped calls.

 3G, 4G, and LTE